 Your body’s a temple, right?
 That’s just as well because California is one of the purveyors of clean living.

 To the north, San Francisco is nothing short of a foodies paradise.
 Here you can find everything you’re looking for and more.
 Nourish Café and The Plant Café Organic are just some of the ‘greener’ options, while Marlowe will astound you with its experimental menu, including brussel sprout fries and a beef and lamb burger, delish!

-In central Cali, Santa Cruz has numerous hip hangouts, from Primal Santa Cruz to Hula’s Island Grill and Tiki Room – for guaranteed good times.
+In central Cali, Santa Cruz has numerous hip hangouts, from Pleasure Pizza to Hula’s Island Grill & Tiki Room – for guaranteed good times.
 In keeping with the theme, Hula’s Island Grill in Monterey conjures up Hawaiian surf vibes all the way!